freethenation/funcflow/README.md

 # Why make another control flow library?
 ___
 * One often desires to pass additional state to all the functions.
 Most of the control flow libraries I have seen do not allow for this.
 The issue can be worked around with a closure but closures are exactly what we are trying to avoid!
-* There are tons of control flow libraries out there but none of them seem to play well with coffee script, that is they all override this which does not play well with coffeescript's ()=> syntax.
+* There are tons of control flow libraries out there but none of them seem to play well with coffeescript; they all override `this` which does not play well with coffeescript's bound function (`()=>`) syntax.

 # Features
 ___
 * Makes it easy to write synchronous code without nested callbacks
-* Makes it easy to write parallel code without keeping track of all pesky callbacks
+* Makes it easy to write parallel code without keeping track of all the pesky callbacks
-* Allows all your functions to easily share state without using a closure.
+* Allows all your functions to easily share state without using a closure
-* Designed to be compatible with coffee script's cool features
+* Designed to be compatible with coffeescript's cool features
 * Works in nodejs and the browser

 # How to install